ninaadps/SpotifyClone/README.md

 # SpotifyClone
-A basic Spotify-clone website made using HTML,CSS and Javascript.
+A basic Spotify-clone website with basic functionalities.